oduis/UEVRDeluxe-docs/UEVRTutorial.md

 ### 3. Ensure you have a fast network connection to your headset
 Transferring VR 3D display data from your PC to your headset requires a lot of bandwidth.

+- If you have a display port connected headset - best option
 - If you have a **good Wifi and LAN connection**  - go for WIFI connection
 	- Is your PC connected to your router via LAN?
 	- Is your network router modern (preferably WIFI6/6E/7)?
 	(The Windows built-in Hotspot feature often has reliability issues under high CPU load and suboptimal Wifi card settings, so it is not a replacement for a modern router)